Flame Retardants for Timber - An Overview

-From the end of the Brexit transition period (31 December 2020) new rules apply to the marking of timber in the UK outside of N. Ireland (the area called Great Britain or GB) and separately in N. Ireland.
+From the end of the Brexit transition period (31 December 2020) new rules apply to the marking of timber in the UK outside of N. Ireland – the area called Great Britain or GB).
 This Information document provides model examples of markings for treated timber products.

 Guidance for businesses on how to implement this upcoming Code which addresses the need to ensure product information provided to buyers is clear, unambiguous, accurate, up-to-date and accessible.

 Q. Does it matter how I describe my products in marketing materials?